LittleB0xes/LDtkBridge/README.md

 **For Entities Layer**

-If your layer is a LDtk Entities type layer you can access to all items of a specific entity like this : `my_layer.get_all(:monster)`
+If your layer is a LDtk Entities type layer you can access to all items of a specific type of entity, like this : `my_layer.get_all(:monster)`

 With LDtk, you can add some fields of data to your entities.